sarahschwartz/double-zero/README.md

 ## 🔐 Proxy Implementation for Validium RPC

-Implementing a proxy layer on top of the Validium RPC interface is a strategic decision to enhance security, access control, and usability.
-Given that our audience includes individuals familiar with traditional web2 technologies, we have designed the proxy to be configurable via a `YAML file`.
+The proxy layer enhances security, streamlines access control, and improves usability when interacting with the Validium RPC interface.
+Designed with simplicity and versatility in mind, the proxy is configurable via a user-friendly `YAML file`, catering to both technical and non-technical audiences.

-### Why the Proxy is Necessary
+### Key Benefits of the Proxy

-1. **Enforcing Zero-Access Principles:** The proxy acts as a gatekeeper, enforcing strict access controls in line with the Zero-Access principle of Double Zero.
-It ensures that only authenticated and authorized users can interact with the Validium chain.
+1. **Enforcing Zero-Access Principles**: Acts as a gatekeeper, ensuring only authenticated and authorized users can interact with the Validium chain, in line with Double Zero's access control philosophy.
+2. **Enhanced Security**: Protects the Validium RPC interface by filtering and validating all incoming requests.
+This minimizes exposure to potential security risks, such as unauthorized access or malicious actions.
-2. **Authentication and Authorization:** Direct exposure of the Validium RPC can pose security risks.
-A proxy allows for the implementation of robust authentication and authorization mechanisms to verify user identities and permissions before granting access.
-The proxy mitigates security threats by filtering and validating incoming requests.
+3. **Streamlined Authentication and Authorization**: Integrates robust mechanisms to verify user identities and permissions before granting access, ensuring strict adherence to organizational policies.

 ### YAML-Based Permission Configuration

-To cater to a web2 audience and simplify the permission management process, we utilize a `YAML file` to define access controls

-Addresses are organized into groups, each associated with specific access rights:
+Double Zero is a **flexible framework**, allowing permission management to be tailored to specific organizational needs.
+The example implementation below showcases one approach, but it can be easily modified to accommodate unique workflows or compliance requirements.

+Permissions are defined in a `YAML file` to simplify configuration and enhance accessibility, especially for web2-oriented teams:

-- **Groups:** Logical collections of users/addresses that share the same permissions
+- **Groups**: Logical collections of users or addresses sharing the same permissions.
-- **Permissions:** Define what contracts or methods a group can access.
+- **Permissions**: Specific contracts or methods that a group is allowed to access.

+This flexibility ensures Double Zero can adapt to various industries and use cases, from financial institutions to decentralized platforms.

-You can find an example of this configuration at [example-permissions.yaml](./compose-proxy-permissions.yaml) file used for one of our demos.
+You can explore an example configuration file in [example-permissions.yaml](./compose-proxy-permissions.yaml), demonstrating how groups and permissions can be structured in practice.

 ## 👀 Private Block Explorer

 **Double Zero** Block Explorer is a customized version of the [ZKsync Era Block Explorer](https://github.com/matter-labs/block-explorer) that introduces a layer of privacy and access control.
+This tailored block explorer provides a secure, user-specific view of the blockchain.

 By implementing user **authentication and permission-based data restrictions**, it ensures that users can access blockchain data according to their assigned permissions.